 The James Webb Space Telescope

 The James Webb Space Telescope, as it is officially known, is an infrared space telescope.
 An infrared telescope is what it sounds like.
-It detects infrared wavelengths on the infrared (higher than visible) portion of the electromagnetic spectrum.
+It detects infrared wavelengths on the infrared (lower than visible) portion of the electromagnetic spectrum.
 Which not only allows the James Webb Telescope to see very far, but it can see things our eyes cannot.
 This is important to its mission because the goal is to take a look at the beginning of time itself.
 That’s not really an exaggeration.

 Why is the James Webb Space Telescope a Big Deal

 The James Webb Space Telescope is a big deal because it gives us both the ability to see the farthest away from our planet and the farthest back in time of any device to date.
 It’s a bit of a window through time.
 Light moves at the speed of….well light, but that speed is finite.
-It’s roughly 300,000,000 meters per second.
+It’s roughly 186,000 miles per second.
 So, it’s been moving that fast since the beginning of time.
 For example the dinosaurs were around 60 million years ago, and the Virgo Cluster is around 60 million light years away.
 If you were standing on a planet in the Virgo Cluster looking at earth with a really big telescope, you’d see dinosaurs.
 The light on the earth, including the image of the dinosaurs, would be just reaching the Virgo Cluster now.
 So, with the James Webb we’re able to see light that existed all the way up to 13.7 billion years ago.
 The universe is estimated to be 13.8 billion years old (that may change based on the Webb results).
 Therefore, the James Webb telescope should be able to show us what the universe looked like all the way down to 100 million years before the big bang.
 That’s a big deal.